Using a Bladder Diary

 Taking note of what you eat and drink, how much, and when will help you determine if you’re consuming items that trigger your incontinence symptoms or not.
 For example, a large cup of coffee may increase the amount of pressure on your bladder, causing an intense urge to go.
 Other possible triggers include caffeine, chocolate, spicy foods, fried foods, alcohol, and items high in sugar.
 By learning your triggers, you’ll be able to tell what foods and drinks need to be avoided before and during important events.

-Why should I record the amount of urine I pass?
+Why should I record when I leak?

 Why should I record any pain?